 People always have something to hide beneath their ‘perfect’ illusion.
 I have chosen to study the following texts with the underlying idea of illusion in each of their main characters; The Great Gatsby, Lamb to the Slaughter, The Blind Side and The Lost Decade.
 The main characters, Jay Gatsby, Mary Malone, Leigh – Anne Tuohy and Mr Trimbell all actively present the idea of illusion in their lives through out their stories.

 Jay Gatsby, the main character in the Great Gatsby written by F. Scott Fitzgerald, presents the idea of illusion in this text by the way he covers up his background and creates ‘just the sort of Jay Gatsby that a seventeen year old boy would be likely to invent, and to this conception he was faithful to the end.’
 Gatsby came from a very poor background and was forever dreaming of a wealthy life style, with a beautiful wife in an extravagant house.
 He left his family behind him and moved forward with his ‘new’ life.
 Gatsby sculpted himself into a young man that he thought was the best, he did this by creating an illusion of how he was well off, in reality he illegally earned money, how he was well educated from Harvard, in reality he was only there for 6 months, how he was a caring and inviting man, but he was far from these lies, he was everything they were not.
 Gatsby’s mask of perfection quickly drops and we learn that he is not the successful business man, but a man that is living in his dreams, not in reality.
 His dream of a life with Daisy Buchanan appears to be incredibly possible to him but he doesn’t realize that in reality this is unobtainable, impossible.
 That is why he is said to have “paid a high price living to long with a single dream.”
 Gatsby only had one mission in his life, that was to live his ideal perfect life, that’s the illusion behind Gatsby, that he was far from what he looked to be on the surface.
 People that did not know him well only saw the wall of flawlessness that surrounded him and radiated his perfections.
-These two quotes tell us how he adapted his life to make things happen, he chased what he wanted and in the end he was living in an illusion of himself and through the text of The Great Gatsby we learned that reality always catches up on you, no matter how fast you run.
-He should have embraced his circumstance and lived with it, made it the best life he could, and challenged his fears and he would have had a satisfying, fulfilled life.
+These two quotes tell us how he adapted his life to make things happen, he chased what he wanted and in the end he was living in an illusion of himself.
+Through the text of The Great Gatsby we learned that reality always catches up on you, no matter how fast you try to run.
+He should have embraced his circumstance and lived with it, made it the best life he could, and challenged his fears and he would have had a satisfied, fulfilled life.
+We as an audience can learn from Gatsby’s mistakes by taking home the message that we should accept what we have been given and excel in the life that has been created for us instead of hunting down something that is always going to be out of our reach.

 The second text i have chosen is The Blind Side, directed by John Lee Hancock.
 The film is about a young homeless boy, Michael, that is adopted by the Tuohy family.
 Leigh Anne Tuohy (the mother) is a very self driven, motivated and hard working parent, she gives up on nothing and is incredibly caring.
 Leigh Anne presents the idea of illusion by the fact that people see her as an upper class, slightly snobby woman that has no feelings.
 But this is just the illusion of Leigh Anne Tuohy, in reality she is a very honest, caring woman that has a deep feeling of respect for everyone that tries in any circumstances.
 People perceive her as a lady with a hard attitude to break, Leigh Anne keeps this mask on until people really get to know her, almost like she is afraid she is afraid to let people see what she is like on the inside.